thatsjet/thatsjet-www/content/projects/DevSecOps-Community.md

 weight: 2
 ---

-Give some information about the DevSecOps Community and purpose.
+The DevSecOps Community is a place for developers and security professionals to engage and collaborate to create the most secure and fast code on the planet.